jpita/jose-pita/README.md

 * After adding an expense or income, make sure the balance is updated
   * in the dashboard, the total income is shown in green and the total expenses is shown in red
   * The Balance is shown in green if positive, red if negative
-* you can add, edit and delete accounts
-  * you can chose the currency
-  * go to the currency exchange rate screen
-  * chose an initial balance and its date
-  * you can chose to include it in the balance or not
-  * you can chose the icon
-  * you can merge accounts - a backup will be created that you can rollback to

 ## Rest of the regression suite